 Each of the property owners were given a copy of the draft guidelines in December and were encouraged to offer any input that could be incorporated into the document.
-A few minor revisions were suggested from those owners and were incorporated into this draft ordinance at the recommendation of the Historic Preservation Commission.

-A public hearing is scheduled for the March 2 Planning and Zoning Commission meeting.
+A few minor revisions were suggested from those owners and were incorporated into this draft ordinance at the recommendation of the Historic Preservation Commission (HPC).
+The Planning and Zoning Commission held a public hearing on it at their meeting on March 2 and unanimously recommended approval with the insertion of language identifying that the HPC would review all Certificate of Appropriateness applications.